aragon/hack/docs/guides-agent-app.md

+## Introduction

+ The Agent app (or Aragon Agent) is an Aragon app that can be installed in any Aragon DAO.
+It's main feature is its ability to perform arbitrary calls to contracts.
+This means it can be thought of as the **external interface of a DAO**.

+ Put another way:

  >Aragon Agent is a fully-fledged Ethereum account owned by an Aragon organization.
 It's like a multi-signature account on steroids that enables organizations to interact with any Ethereum contract or protocol.
 Trading tokens on 0x or Uniswap, opening a Maker CDP, managing names in ENS, owning digital LAND parcels, or even breeding digital cats.
 [Source](https://blog.aragon.one/aragon-agent-beta-release/)

- ## Introduction

- The Agent app (or Aragon Agent) is an Aragon app that can be installed in any Aragon DAO.
-It's main feature is its ability to perform arbitrary calls to contracts.
-This means it can be thought of as the **external interface of a DAO**.

  In technical terms, it's a superset of the [Vault app](https://wiki.aragon.org/dev/apps/vault/), which means it can hold valuable assets ((ETH and [ERC-20](https://en.wikipedia.org/wiki/ERC-20) tokens).